Terms And Conditions

 Same Day Installation Cutoff

-Please be advised the cutoff for guaranteed same day installation is 8am, any bookings between 8am and 10am will be subject to availability and any bookings after 8am will be completed the following business day.
+Please be advised the cutoff for guaranteed same day installation is 7am, any bookings between 7am and 10am will be subject to availability with written confirmation and any bookings after 7am will be completed the following business day.
+Same day installation is available for Greater Brisbane and Gold Coast ONLY.

 Weekend/Public Holiday Installation Cutoff